Mama Living Abroad

 Absolutely!
 Challah freezes very well.

-Before freezing, I recommend completely cooling the Challah.
+For freezing, I recommend completely cooling the Challah.
 Once completely cooled, place your Challah directly in a heavy-duty, thick freezer bag or wrap it tightly with a saran wrap.

 To defrost, remove your Challah from the freezer about 5-7 hours before it will be served (leave it wrapped), and let it come to room temperature.